Ramapuram, Alappuzha

-Ramapuram is a small village in the Karthikappally Taluk of Alappuzha district in Kerala, India.
+Ramapuram is a small village in Kayamkulam in the Karthikappally Taluk of Alappuzha district in Kerala, India.
+Famous film actress K. P. A. C. Lalitha was born in Ramapuram.

 Geography

 Ramapuram is a small village in Central Kerala.
 It is bordered by the Kanyakumari-Panvel National Highway 66.
-Nearest villages are Muthukulam, Cheppad and Pathiyoor.
+Nearest villages are Muthukulam, Cheppad, Evoor and Pathiyoor.
 The nearest major towns are Haripad and Kayamkulam which are well connected by Kayamkulam-Muthukulam-Haripad road and National Highway 66.
 The nearest railway station are Haripad (HAD) and Kayamkulam (KYJ) and cheppad halt.